a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 into detail on what the Builder Pattern is and how it makes Java programming life easier.

-The Builder Pattern is a code pattern that is used in the Java programming language a lot out of necessity because there are no default parameters in the language.
-Java is one of the only modern day programming languages to not have default parameters.
-Default parameters (also often called named parameters or optional parameters) are the ability to specify a method parameter and give it a default value, and allow any class to optionally pass in an argument for that value -- if no value is passed in, that parameter will just use its default value.
+The Builder Pattern is a code pattern that is used in the Java programming language a lot out of necessity because there are no named parameters in the language.
+Java is one of the only modern day programming languages to not have named parameters.
+Named parameters (also often called default parameters or optional parameters) are the ability to specify an optional method parameter and give it a default value, and allow any class to pass in an argument for that value if needed -- if no value is passed in, that parameter will just use its default value.
 An example of how this looks in the C# programming language is below:

 ```cs